This article is also available in other languages:SlovenčinaFrançaisEspañolDeutsch

 Rabies vaccination, a veterinary certificate and a health certificate are required.

-Regardless of which South American country you visit (except French Guiana), returning to the European Union is often the most challenging part of the whole trip.
+Whichever South American country you visit (except French Guiana), getting back into the European Union is often the most demanding part of the journey.

-• wait at least 3 months from the blood sampling,
+• wait at least 3 months from the date of the blood draw,

-• have complete documentation ready for inspection upon entry into the EU.
+• have complete documentation ready for inspection on entry to the EU.

 Conclusion

-Traveling with a dog to South America is not impossible, but it requires thorough preparation.
-From Paraguay and Bolivia we have real experience and can confirm that with good organization entry can be easily managed.
-We process other countries according to official sources and will gradually add our real experiences.
+Traveling with a dog to South America isn’t impossible, but it does take careful preparation.
+We have first-hand experience from Paraguay and Bolivia and can confirm that, with good planning, entry is very manageable.
+The other countries are based on official sources, and we’ll gradually add our on-the-ground experience.

-If you are planning a similar trip, start preparing well in advance and arrange your return to the EU before you leave Europe.
-If in doubt, do not hesitate to contact us – we will be happy to help.
+If you’re planning a similar trip, start preparing well in advance and sort out the EU return before you even leave Europe.
+If you have any doubts, don’t hesitate to contact us — we’re happy to help.